 The Patina Spray Activator

-Immediately after adding the iron paint, I sprayed the Patina Spray over all the areas where the Iron paint was applied.
+Immediately after adding the iron paint, I sprayed the Patina Spray (while it was still wet) over all the areas where the Iron paint was applied.
 Allowing the patina spray to pool and puddle in some areas and even dip off the sides and down the legs created a unique look.

 The next morning I was so excited that I called my hubby out to the studio for his opinion on the man cave furniture.
 Trust me when I say I rarely ask his opinion with my work. “paint ruins wood” Yep, he’s all man.